 When I read about Glen Onoko, I got the sense that there was a high probability of death.
 Everybody had warnings about the hike being dangerous, sometimes precariously close to cliff edges.
 And while you need to exercise caution when going to see the waterfalls in Glen Onoko, the hike didn’t seem nearly as dangerous as I expected.

 That’s not to say that the walk isn’t difficult.
 It is a half-mile of consistently steep trail.
 Unlike the waterfalls of Ricketts Glen, which is sections of steep trail punctuated by sections of flat trail, in Glen Onoko, there are no flat sections!
 But what you are rewarded with is at least two very impressive waterfalls and an almost continuous set of cascades due to the nature of the Glen.
 Cave Falls is the first major drop on the trail, and while not the tallest of the drops, it was the most impressive to me.
 In order to get a good view of the falls, you do have to do some rock jumping.

-7) Keep driving for a little less than 2 miles to the end of the road, which will be the parking area for the Glen Onoko trailhead.
+- Keep driving for a little less than 2 miles to the end of the road, which will be the parking area for the Glen Onoko trail head.

-8) From the parking area, you are going to follow the signs and head under the bridge to the trailhead.
+- From the parking area, you are going to follow the signs and head under the bridge to the trail head.

 - From there, just try and follow the trail.
 The trail doesn’t seem to end.
 Cave Falls is the first major drop.

 Where in the World is Cave Falls?

 2 thoughts on “Cave Falls, Pennsylvania”

 For anoyone interested, you can search for Jim Thorpe River Adventures on your GPS.
 This will get you ner where you need to go.
 I am not endorsing the company, just leaving a landmark for ease of travel.